Relationship Between Mental Health and Money

 You’ve probably heard the phrase, “If you don’t have your health, you don’t have anything.”
-The quote is not just a nice thing to say but a truism that applies to your overall health–mental, physical, and emotional.
-While all components of your health are important, your mental health can greatly impact the others.
+The quote is not just a nice thing to say but a truism that applies to your mental, physical, and emotional health.
+While all components of your health are important, your mental health can greatly impact others.

 It is essential to maintain your mental health, and your financial well-being is a key role player in doing so.
-To understand why this is the case and the relationship between money and stress, we first need to understand mental health.
+We first need to understand mental health to understand why this is the case and the relationship between money and stress.

 What is mental health?

 Mental health is how well off you are emotionally, psychologically, and socially.
 That means that mental health covers many issues that could be impacting your daily life.
 Some examples of those issues include your overall positive outlook and the following abilities: